Drogoth8227/Antares-Open/README.md

 (think lighthouse tracking but cheaper and using rf instead of light)

-WARNING: very WIP, this is going open because i don't have the skill or time to build on my own,

-I will help where I can with architecture and design but I cant do it all.

-WARNING 2: currently no uploadable code, the location engine works in python, thats about as close as we have gotten so far
+We have comms to the CDK's, so we can output over the NRF52833's UART USB and we can actually get into the uwb part now! (turns out zephyr is gud)

-WARNING 3: UWB is still coming into the spotlight in mainstream devices (phones/headphones etc) so conflicts may occur and should be fixed ASAP
+WARNING: UWB is still coming into the spotlight in mainstream devices (phones/headphones etc) so conflicts may occur and should be fixed ASAP

 pros: